kris-joseph/MMCL-Scott-Weekly-Inventory/README.md

 Automated weekly inventory report generator for York University's Making & Media Creation Lab (MMCL).
 This script fetches equipment data from LibCal's API, merges availability status, and generates Excel and CSV reports.

+The automatially-scheduled should will create datestamped files in the `output/` directory.

 ## Features

 - 🤖 **Automated Weekly Reports**: Runs every Friday at 9:00 AM EST via GitHub Actions